jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

 1) Install Homebrew - [http://brew.sh/](http://brew.sh/)

-I won't go into too much detail here, aside from providing the link where you can find all the resources on installing this.
+I won't go into too much detail here, aside from providing the [link](http://brew.sh/) where you can find all the resources on installing this.
 I highly recommend using Homebrew for your packaging needs on OS X. The one liner to install looks like this:

 ```console
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+We'll be using Homebrew to install some of the necessary programs and libraries.

 2) Install Homebrew Cask